doitliketyler/EpicQuest/README.md

 * Supported plugins:
   * Citizens
   * Heroes
-  * MythicMobs and all other custom mob plugins through the "Kill Mob By Name" quest type
+  * MythicMobs and all other custom mob plugins
 * Progress a quest in only the specified worlds
 * Player statistics
 * Permissions